tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 # Discussion
 ## Evaluation Metric
 The main metric used to evaluate model performance is the loss calculated as the mean squared error between the actual and the predicted steering angle.
-MSE was used over MAE to penalize extreme errors because in real-life, a very bad prediction may cause loss of life and property.
+MSE was used over MAE to penalize extreme errors because in real-life, a considerably poor prediction will cause a car accident and may lead to loss of life and property.

 ## Choice of Activation Function
 I tested the usage of SoftMax, ReLU and eLU.
 While eLU and ReLU shared quite similar performance in terms of loss value, the models running with eLU were over-fitting while those running with ReLU were not.
 SoftMax was considerably worse with loss values ranging around 0.3 while that of eLU and ReLU ranging around 0.09 and 0.08 respectively.
+ReLU was picked as the main activation function to counter over-fitting.

 ![image](https://user-images.githubusercontent.com/47282229/233093506-94cd5cf1-9434-441b-a71c-4c8f63923912.png)
 ![image](https://user-images.githubusercontent.com/47282229/233093616-fcfea842-4574-49a5-9eaf-69ab432a9bc4.png)

 ## Lighter Model vs Original
-While the original model had 342,523 parameters and 20 layers compared to 222,395 parameters and 18 layers for the lighter model, the running time  – using mini-batch of size set to 100  – of the former was 30 minutes and 50 seconds while that of the latter was 27 minutes and 55 seconds.
+While the original model had 342,523 parameters and 20 layers compared to 222,395 parameters and 18 layers for the lighter model, the running time -– using mini-batch of size 100  -– of the former was 30 minutes and 50 seconds while that of the latter was 27 minutes and 55 seconds.
 So, there was no significant difference when it came to running time.
-The validation loss after the last epoch while using ReLU activation function and mini-batch of size 100 in the original model was 0.0847 while it was 0.0955 for the lighter model.
+The validation loss of the original model --  while using ReLU activation function and mini-batch of size 100 -- was 0.0847 while it was 0.0955 for the lighter model.
 While using the eLU activation function, the validation loss after the last epoch for the original model was 0.0978 compared to 0.0927 for the lighter model.
 With one model having lower loss with ReLU and the other having lower loss with eLU and given that the difference in losses and running time are almost negligible, I can say there is no significant difference between the two models.
 The lighter model, however, was less prone to over-fitting as shown in the graphs.

 ![image](https://user-images.githubusercontent.com/47282229/233093796-e28124ad-fac9-48de-8440-f6eb9ab38949.png)
 ![image](https://user-images.githubusercontent.com/47282229/233093971-7196b037-d641-489b-83c2-9856f69cc27d.png)